Axentro/explorer/README.md

-# SushiChain Blockchain Explorer
+# Axentro Blockchain Explorer

-SushiChain Explorer is an open source utility to browse activity on the Blockchain.
+Axentro Explorer is an open source utility to browse activity on the Blockchain.

 ## Development